 Here’s what I’ve learned about praying for healing…

-How to Pray a Powerful Prayer for Healing
+A Powerful Prayer for Healing

 Every morning I write to God in my journal.
 Here’s what I wrote yesterday: